MaharaProject/mahara/README.md

 # INSTALLATION

-For detailed installation instructions, see the installation page on our wiki:
+For detailed installation instructions see the installation page on our wiki:

  * https://wiki.mahara.org/wiki/System_Administrator%27s_Guide/Installing_Mahara

-The basic installation instructions are:
+The following is a check list of the steps you need to take.
+Please refer to the installation instructions for the details:

  1. Create a Postgres or MySQL database for Mahara.
  2. Copy the Mahara files under "htdocs" into your web root.